 Click around to learn more about our writers:

-He hopes you find this site to be an homage to your work and what you do every day and maybe it’ll inspire more people to follow in your footsteps, take a risk and brew something incredible.
+Andrew hopes brewers find this site to be an homage to their work and what they do every day and that maybe it will inspire more people to follow in their footsteps; to take a risk and brew something incredible.

 Ben has helped shepherd both Karl and Ryan through a bunch of different beer styles and first introduced them to Founders KBS — back when it was called Kentucky Breakfast Stout.